Switzerland national football team: 2000–2008: the Köbi Kuhn era

-The Swiss managed to qualify for the 2006 FIFA World Cup, overcoming Turkey by away goal rule in Istanbul, the country's first World Cup since 1994.
+The Swiss managed to qualify for the 2006 FIFA World Cup, overcoming Turkey by the away goals rule in Istanbul, the country's first World Cup since 1994.
 In the tournament, Switzerland was drawn in Group G with former world champions France, 2002 World Cup's fourth-place finisher South Korea and debutant Togo.
-In the first encounter against France, Switzerland bravely held the mighty France of Zinedine Zidane 0–0, before overcoming the Togolese 2–0 in the second match, tied with the South Koreans four points, however the Swiss were inferior to the Koreans by number of goal scored, meaning that the last game a must-win.
-The Swiss then managed to beat South Korea 2–0 in the final match, occupying the first place in their group and also knocking the Asians out of the tournament.
-In the round of sixteen, Switzerland faced Ukraine, but lost on penalty shootout in a match that has been criticized as the "worst game" in World Cup history.
+In their first encounter, Switzerland bravely held the mighty France and Zinedine Zidane 0–0, before overcoming the Togolese 2–0 in the second match, tied with the South Koreans four points, however the Swiss were inferior to the Koreans by number of goals scored, meaning that the last game a must-win.
+The Swiss then managed to beat South Korea 2–0 in the final match, occupying first place in their group while knocking the Asians out of the tournament.
+In the round of sixteen, Switzerland faced Ukraine, but lost on penalty shootout in a match that has been criticized as the worst game in World Cup history.
 Yet, Switzerland was the only team to be eliminated without conceding a single goal.

 Switzerland, along with Austria, were chosen as co-hosts of UEFA Euro 2008.
-Switzerland were drawn in Group A with Portugal, Turkey and the Czech Republic.
+The Swiss were drawn in Group A with Portugal, Turkey and the Czech Republic.
 Their opening match was a 1–0 loss to the Czech Republic, followed by a 1–2 defeat to Turkey.
 Their third match was against Portugal, with Switzerland winning 2–0 to ensure that Portugal would top their group with a defeat.